 There were a number of sequels to Frankenstein.
 James Whale returned to make Bride of Frankenstein (1935), with Boris Karloff and Colin Clive repeating their roles, which many consider this to be the finest of the Universal series.
 Rowland V. Lee stepped in to direct the also worthwhile Son of Frankenstein (1939), which also featured Boris Karloff.
 Karloff dropped out after that point and was replaced by Lon Chaney Jr for the dreary The Ghost of Frankenstein (1942).
 Chaney played the monster as a dumb brute with none of Karloff’s sense of pathos and by this point the series started to pass into a clichéd formula where some descendent of Frankenstein would find the monster and revive it with the usually cataclysmic consequences.
 Universal next began pairing their in-house monsters up against each other starting with Frankenstein Meets the Wolf Man (1943) featuring Bela Lugosi as the monster, and with Glenn Strange then taking up the role to continue through House of Frankenstein (1944) and House of Dracula (1945), before the monster arrived at the ultimate indignity of being played for laughs in Abbott and Costello Meet Frankenstein (1948).
 None of the subsequent actors to play the part created any of the sympathy for the monster that Boris Karloff did.

 There had been three silent versions of the story made before this, including the famous Thomas Edison produced Frankenstein (1910), the lost Life Without Soul (1915) and the lost Italian The Monster of Frankenstein (1920).
-There have been several remakes – Hammer’s excellent The Curse of Frankenstein (1957) with Peter Cushing as the Baron and Christopher Lee as the monster, a film that spun out its own series of sequels (see for which); a 1968 Thames tv production with Ian Holm as both the Baron and the monster; Hammer’s unfunny comic remake The Horror of Frankenstein (1970) with Ralph Bates as the Baron and Dave Prowse as the monster; Dan Curtis’s tv movie adaptation Frankenstein (1973) with Robert Foxworth as the Baron and Bo Svenson as the monster; the tv mini-series Frankenstein: The True Story (1974), which returned much more to the book, and featured Leonard Whiting as the Baron and Michael Sarrazin as the monster; the Swedish-Irish production Victor Frankenstein (1977) starring Leon Vitali as the Baron as Per Oscarsson as the monster; the tv movie Frankenstein (1984) with Robert Powell as the Baron and David Warner as the monster; David Wickes’s dull tv movie Frankenstein (1992) with Patrick Bergin as the Baron and Randy Quaid as the monster; Kenneth Branagh’s faithful, big-budget Mary Shelley’s Frankenstein (1994) with Branagh as the Baron and Robert De Niro as the monster; the Hallmark tv mini-series Frankenstein (2004) with Alec Newman as Frankenstein and Luke Goss as the monster; Danny Boyle’s stage version of Frankenstein (2011) with Benedict Cumberbatch and Jonny Lee Miller alternating the role of Frankenstein and creation; and Victor Frankenstein (2015) with James McAvoy as Frankenstein.
+There have been several remakes – Hammer’s excellent The Curse of Frankenstein (1957) with Peter Cushing as the Baron and Christopher Lee as the monster, a film that spun out its own series of sequels (see for which); a 1968 Thames tv production with Ian Holm as both the Baron and the monster; Hammer’s unfunny comic remake The Horror of Frankenstein (1970) with Ralph Bates as the Baron and Dave Prowse as the monster; Dan Curtis’s tv movie adaptation Frankenstein (1973) with Robert Foxworth as the Baron and Bo Svenson as the monster; the tv mini-series Frankenstein: The True Story (1974), which returned much more to the book, and featured Leonard Whiting as the Baron and Michael Sarrazin as the monster; the Swedish-Irish production Victor Frankenstein (1977) starring Leon Vitali as the Baron as Per Oscarsson as the monster; the tv movie Frankenstein (1984) with Robert Powell as the Baron and David Warner as the monster; David Wickes’s dull tv movie Frankenstein (1992) with Patrick Bergin as the Baron and Randy Quaid as the monster; Kenneth Branagh’s faithful, big-budget Mary Shelley’s Frankenstein (1994) with Branagh as the Baron and Robert De Niro as the monster; the Hallmark tv mini-series Frankenstein (2004) with Alec Newman as Frankenstein and Luke Goss as the monster; Danny Boyle’s stage version of Frankenstein (2011) with Benedict Cumberbatch and Jonny Lee Miller alternating the role of Frankenstein and creation; the low-budget Frankenstein: Day of the Beast (2011) with Adam Stephenson as Frankenstein and Tim Krueger as the monster; and Victor Frankenstein (2015) with James McAvoy as Frankenstein.

 There have been numerous spinoffs and unauthorised sequels.
 Here is what is almost certainly not an exhaustive list.
 Sequels and follow-ups have included:– Frankenstein 1970 (1958), Frankenstein’s Daughter (1958), Jesse James Meets Frankenstein’s Daughter (1966), Frankenstein Conquers the World (1966), Flick/Frankenstein on Campus (1969), Lady Frankenstein (1971), Andy Warhol’s Frankenstein/Flesh for Frankenstein (1973), Frankenstein’s Castle of Freaks (1973), Frankenstein Island (1981), The Bride (1985), Waxwork II: Lost in Time (1992), Alvin and the Chipmunks Meets Frankenstein (1999), Frankenstein and the Werewolf Reborn (2000) and I Frankenstein (2014).
 Tales of Frankenstein (1958) was the 30-minute pilot for a Frankenstein tv series from Hammer that never emerged.